Home Inspection Essentials: What to Check Before Taking Possession

 Step 3: Check Utility Services and Functional Systems

 Before you accept possession, ensure that all major utilities are working.
-Builders often hand over units with temporary or partial setups, which become troublesome once you move in.

-Items to test
+Items to test:

-Sewage and STP Systems Bad sewage smell means the STP has not been commissioned properly.
+- Sewage and STP Systems: Bad sewage smell means the STP has not been commissioned properly.

-Generator Backup Test DG power by switching off main supply.
+- Generator Backup: Test DG power by switching off main supply.

 If any of these are incomplete or malfunctioning, the builder must fix them before you take possession.